 It’s not just little girls who dream of a happily-ever-after kind of love.
 Almost everyone wants to experience a great relationship or marriage that includes keeping love growing.

 The wonderful feelings that come with connection and passion are undeniable.
 And, once you have love like this, you want to keep it going.

 You might believe that you have to work hard and be vigilant to create the kind of love that you want.

-An intention to experience a connected and passionate relationship might lead a person to believe that he or she has to work hard and be vigilant to make it happen.
-Unfortunately, this belief can cause that person to miss the wonderful moments and joy already going in the relationship.
+Unfortunately, this belief can cause you to miss the wonderful moments and joy already going in a relationship or your life.
 Instead, we encourage you to have fun as you allow the great relationship you’ve always wanted to unfold.
 You may even discover that you already have a fabulous relationship.